 It’s situated between the South China Sea to the west, the Philippines Sea to the east, and the Celebes Sea to the south.
 Manila is the capital city of the Philippines but its largest city is Quezon City.Philippines in Google Maps

 Philippines Satellite Map

 Altogether, the Philippines occupies an area of 300,000 square kilometers (120,000 sq mi).
 In comparison, this is close to the size of Italy or Ecuador.
 Some of the common landscapes in the Philippines are its mangroves, large coastal lowland areas, beaches, mountains, north-flowing rivers, and lakes.
 The Philippines is subject to constant earthquakes and seismic activity.
 But it also lies within the “Typhoon Belt” region with an average of 20 typhoons every year.
 Luzon, Visayas, and Mindanao are the three main regions.
 Luzon is in the north.
 Not only is it the largest island, but it’s the most populous.
 The Visayas Islands contain several hundreds of islands.
 But its seven main islands are Bohol, Cebu, Leyte, Masbate, Negros, Panay, and Samar.
-Finally, Mindanao contains the second-largest island with the same name and islands in the southern Philippines.
+Finally, Mindanao contains the second-largest island.

 Philippines Elevation Map